 Rigorously precise laboratories in a hot, earthquake prone region

-Soon to be the new home for a community of scientists located on the outskirts of Palermo, the Ri.MED Biological Research Centre is set to become a leading research institute for Europe.
+A new home for a community of scientists located on the outskirts of Palermo, the Ri.MED Biological Research Centre is a leading research institute for Europe.

-The centre will provide cutting edge facilities to support the undertaking of translational research that advances modern medicine.
-As well as providing exceptional laboratory and collaborative spaces, the project will also benefit the local economy by bringing in new businesses through its research work.
+The centre provides cutting edge facilities to support the undertaking of translational research that advances modern medicine.
+As well as providing exceptional laboratory and collaborative spaces, the project also benefits the local economy by bringing in new businesses through its research work.

 The first aspect of the centre’s design brief, agreed in collaboration with our client and the architects, was to reflect the most current research practice thinking.
 This can be described as encouraging scientists to ‘interact with each other often’ by creating a number of collaborative spaces in an ambient atmosphere.